On the topology of fiber-type curves: a Zariski pair of affine nodal curves: Abstract

 \section{Abstract}

-In this paper we explore conditions for the complement of a fibered-type curve to be a free product of cyclic groups.
-We exhibit a Zariski pair of curves in $\CC^2$ with only nodes as singularities (and the same singularities at infinity) whose complements have non-isomorphic fundamental groups, one of them being free.
-This shows that the position of singularities also affects this problem and hence the sufficient conditions involve more than local invariants.
+In this paper we explore conditions for a curve in a smooth projective surface to have a free product of cyclic groups as the fundamental group of its complement.
+It is known that if the surface is $\PP^2$, then such curves must be of fiber type, i.e. a finite union of fibers of an admissible map onto a complex curve.
+In this setting, we exhibit an infinite family of Zariski pairs of fiber-type curves, that is, pairs of plane projective fiber-type curves whose tubular neighborhoods are homeomorphic, but whose embeddings in $\PP^2$ are not.
+This includes a Zariski pair of curves in $\CC^2$ with only nodes as singularities (and the same singularities at infinity) whose complements have non-isomorphic fundamental groups, one of them being free.
+Our examples show that the position of nodes also affects the topology of the embedding of projective curves.
+Twisted Alexander polynomials with respect to finite $\SU(2)$ representations show to be useful for this purpose, since all their abelian invariants are the same for both fundamental groups.

-We also study the homotopy type of projective curve complements whose fundamental groups are free products of cyclic groups.
-Finally we describe the CW-structure of certain fibered-type curve complements.